 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.

 Playing off the Mayberry Café’s theme, the Mayberry in the Midwest Festival was born in 2014 and was an immediate hit.
-The three-day festival’s fun, mostly family-friendly events star The Andy Griffith Show tribute artists, as well as celebrities from the show.
+The three-day festival’s fun, family-friendly events star The Andy Griffith Show tribute artists, as well as celebrities from the show.
 Maggie Peterson, who played the character Charlene Darling, and Dixie Griffith, Andy Griffith’s real-life daughter were festival guests in 2016 and will be at the festival again in 2019.

 Mayberry in the Midwest Events

 The Mayberry in the Midwest Festival weekend kicks off on Friday evening with a Meet-and-Greet and continues through the weekend.
 Saturday is the biggest event day with a parade, tribute artist show, and contests—a whistling contest and pickle eating contest.
 (Remember Aunt Bea’s kerosene-tasting pickles?)

 The Meet-and-Greet included a buffet dinner catered by the Mayberry Café.
-Not surprisingly, the buffet included fried chicken just like Aunt Bea made was the star buffet entree.
+Not surprisingly, fried chicken just like Aunt Bea made was the star buffet entree.
 Tribute artists playing The Andy Griffith Show characters entertained throughout the evening.
-David Browning, who plays Barney Fife, is a favorite.
+David Browning, who plays Barney Fife, was a favorite.
 He has Barney pegged perfectly, right down to his “You’re a nut!” exclamation.

 I chatted briefly with the delightful Dixie Griffith, Andy Griffith’s daughter.
 She told me I must visit Mount Airy sometime, that I would love it.
 Andy Griffith grew up in Mount Airy.
 The Andy Griffith Show was based on the town.
 Mount Airy still likens itself to Mayberry.